MichaelKarpe/credit-card-fraud-detection/README.md

 - Isolation Forest
 - Autoencoder

-The code is currently being cleaned by myself, and will come soon with the different presentation slides and the final report we made for this year-end project.
+The code is currently being cleaned by myself, and will be available soon.
+The final report of the project and the slides shown for both presentations - an economic presentation and a technical one - are available in the `doc` file (in French only).